traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 <br>

+^ in this project i wanted the lights to be able to be changed by other people.

-^ Gave talks about this project last year, check out link ^ I built an app to control the lights
+^ Gave talks about this project last year, check out link

+^ I built an app to control the lights

 ^ Anyone on the web could control the lights

-^ Lots of coding:
-^React, NodeJS, MQTT, Arduino
+^ Lots of coding: React, NodeJS, MQTT, Arduino

 ^ Lots of soldering

-^ growing Increasingly curious of:
-^ How people react in general
-^ How I react to people reacting

 ---